 Everyone needs a vacation now and then, and any vacation is better with companions.
 No one likes the feeling of leaving their pet home while the family goes on vacation.
 Most of us will be too worried about our four-legged friends to enjoy the trip.
 That trip to the beach would be made even better with your pet by your side.
 So let’s go over some tips for safe doggy traveling and maybe by the end we’ll have convinced you traveling with your pet doggo can be not only safe but fun!

-Before we start booking hotels and packing bags we first have to make sure that our sweet little buddies are in the best of conditions.
+Whether you're headed off on an urban adventure or booking the affordable beach vacation of your dreams, before we start booking hotels and packing bags we first have to make sure that our sweet little buddies are in the best of conditions.
 Take some time to schedule an appointment with your vet and make sure your dog is healthy enough to travel.
 Ask your vet about any issues that may arise in your dog from you taking it on vacation, as well as any precautions that need to be made before or during the trip.
 This is also a good time to make sure your pet is up-to-date on all of its vaccinations and shots.
 Before you set out make sure you have the number, address, and hours of operation for the nearest emergency veterinarian hospital near your vacation destination in case of emergencies.

 All dogs are different and some dog breeds need more care and consideration when traveling than others.
 For example, some dog breeds have lots of fur and are most comfortable in cooler climates.
 If you plan on vacationing to Arizona you’re likely going to make your dog pretty uncomfortable with the intense heat there.
 It’s best to consider a vacation spot that will be enjoyable for both you and your pet.